knative/func/templates/springboot/http/README.md

 To start server locally run `./mvnw spring-boot:run`.
 The command starts http server and automatically watches for changes of source code.
 If source code changes the change will be propagated to running server.
-It also opens debugging port `5005` so debugger can be attached if needed.
+It also opens debugging port `5005` so a debugger can be attached if needed.

 To run tests locally run `./mvnw test`.